-A range of self-directed projects permit students to explore a variety of contexts within the textile industry, from specialised luxury craft industries to commercial mass production for interiors or fashion.
-Students develop career-related plans that guide a strategic approach to studies allowing them to develop knowledge of specific subjects, practices and job roles such as supply chain management, textile brand development or technology innovation.
+A range of self-directed projects permit students to explore a variety of contexts within the fashion industry, from haute couture and luxury to fast fashion.
+Students develop career-related plans that guide a strategic approach to studies allowing them to develop knowledge of specific subjects, practices and job roles such as fashion entrepreneurialism, supply chain management or ethical fashion.